-- In Algol-like languages, the environments that exist at any point during a computation can be collectively represented using a stack that is an elaboration of the control stack supporting procedure calls in most modern processors. - Algol-like languages are almost always compiled to machine code rather than interpreted like Jam.
+- In Algol-like languages, the environments that exist at any point during a computation can be collectively represented using a stack that is an elaboration of the control stack supporting procedure calls in most modern processors.
+Processor design evolved to support Algol 60 and its descendants including nearly all modern languages. - Algol-like languages are almost always compiled to machine code rather than interpreted like Jam.
 Nevertheless, the compiled code must perform the same operations on program data structures as interpreted code does.
-A compiler typically performs far more program analysis than an interpreter enabling it to precompute quantities that are determined at run-time by an interpreter. - Almost all modern machines provide a control stack to store the return addresses of procedure calls.
+A compiler typically performs far more program analysis than an interpreter enabling it to pre-compute quantities that are determined at run-time by an interpreter. - Almost all modern machines provide a control stack to store the return addresses of procedure calls.
 In addition, other context information (such as saved register values) is typically saved with the return address in a frame on the control stack.
 To return, the called procedure pops the current (top) frame off the stack restoring the saved context information and jumps to the specified return address.
 Popping the stack frame for a called procedure restores the stack to the form it had before the call (but the bindings of some variables stored in the stack may have changed). - Many machines also pass procedure/method argument values in the stack.

-Another possible convention is to pass arguments (up to some bound) in registers. - The result returned by a procedure is typically returned in a register because the stack frame associated with the call is deallocated on return.
+Another possible convention is to pass arguments (up to some bound) in machine registers. - The result returned by a procedure is typically returned in a register because the stack frame associated with the call is deallocated on return.